 Customer loyalty and marketing campaign plan development using AI and ML automation

 When you implement Formation’s solution, a number of tasks are automated, and the resulting process looks quite different:

-As the offer engine keeps learning about each customer, Formation’s AI is able to scale to an unlimited number of individually personalized offers, millions compared to thousands created through segmentation.
+As Formation's Offer Execution keeps learning about each customer, your marketing ops will be able to scale to an unlimited number of individually personalized offers, millions compared to thousands created through segmentation.
 ROI is also much greater than microsegmentation, because Formation continually examines customer data and finetunes offers to keep them relevant.

 Most critically though, nearly all the steps in the process are automated, saving teams significant time and resources, and allowing for 10x faster marketing operations execution compared to traditional methods.